 Rivian IPO: Everything you need to know about Rivian

-Rivian has emerged as a serious contender in the electric vehicle space, setting itself apart with a focus on heavy-duty trucks and raising more than $5 billion in 2020 and 2021 alone.
-Here’s our rundown of the business ahead of its potentially huge IPO this year.
+Rivian has emerged as a serious contender in the electric vehicle space, setting itself apart with a focus on heavy-duty trucks and raising more than $5 billion in 2020 and 2021 alone - even before its Nasdaq debut.
+Here’s our rundown of the business as it makes its hotly-anticipated IPO.

 Rivian IPO: What do we know about the Rivian IPO?

-The company is working with advisers including Goldman Sachs Group Inc, JPMorgan Chase & Co, and others, in preparation for the transaction.
+The company had filed paperwork with the Securities and Exchange Commission to become a publicly traded company on September 1.
+Rivian is working with advisers including Goldman Sachs Group Inc, JPMorgan Chase & Co, and others.

 How to trade Rivian shares